BPINN-EM-Post: Bayesian Physics-Informed Neural Network based Stochastic Electromigration Damage Analysis in the Post-void Phase: Proposed BPINN-EM-Post Framework for Stochastic EM Analysis

 For the segments with void, we assume that one end of the segment could either be an inter-segment junction or a terminal boundary, while the other end corresponds to a void node.
-Fig~\ref{fig:single_segment_void} illustrates a single segment with a void at the $x=L$ end.
-At $x=0$, which may represent either an inter-segment junction or a terminal boundary , a modifiable boundary condition from the voidless scenario is applied.
-We modify the boundary condition at $x=L$ to $\tilde{\sigma}(L,t) = 0$.
-When using a very small $\delta$ in~\eqref{eq:korhonen_equation_single_wire_postvoid}, the boundary condition at the site of the void mirrors the approach used here~\cite{Bondurant_2005}.
-The boundary conditions for the segment with a void at the subsequent node of a wire segment, i.e., at $x=L$, are expressed as outlined in ~\eqref{eq:korhonen_equation_single_wire_postvoid_varBC}.
+Fig.~\ref{fig:single_segment_void} illustrates a single segment with a void at the $x=L$ end.
+At $x=0$, which may represent either an inter-segment junction or a terminal boundary, a modifiable BC from the voidless scenario is applied.
+We modify the BC at $x=L$ to $\tilde{\sigma}(L,t) = 0$.
+When using a very small $\delta$ in Eq.~\eqref{eq:korhonen_equation_single_wire_postvoid}, the BC at the site of the void mirrors the approach in~\cite{Bondurant_2005}.
+The BCs for the segment with a void at the subsequent node of a wire segment, i.e., at $x=L$, are expressed as Eq.~\eqref{eq:korhonen_equation_single_wire_postvoid_varBC},